Edinburgh Sheriff Court

 Edinburgh Sheriff Court is a sheriff court in Chambers Street in Edinburgh, within the sheriffdom of Edinburgh and Borders.

 History

-The new court was commissioned by the Scottish Courts and Tribunals Service to replace the Old Sheriff Court in the Lawnmarket.
-The site they selected had previously been occupied by a part of Heriot-Watt University.
-Designed by John Kirkwood Wilson of PSA Projects, it was built with 16 courtrooms, at a cost of £47 million, and was officially opened to the public in September 1994.
+Until the mid-1990s, hearings took place in the Old Sheriff Court in the Lawnmarket.
+However, as the number of court cases in Edinburgh grew, it became necessary to commission a modern courthouse for criminal matters.
+The site the court officials selected had previously been occupied by a part of Heriot-Watt University.

+The new courthouse was designed by John Kirkwood Wilson of PSA Projects, built in buff sandstone at a cost of £47 million, and was officially opened to the public by the sheriff principal, Gordon Nicholson, in September 1994.
+The Cowgate elevation is eight storeys high and public access is to be building, which on the fourth level, is from Chambers Street.
+Internally, the building was laid out to accommodate 16 courtrooms.

 Operations

 The court deals with both criminal and civil cases.
 There are currently thirteen sheriffs in post at Edinburgh Sheriff Court.
-They sit alone in civil cases and are assisted by a jury of fifteen members selected from the electoral roll in some criminal cases (cases using solemn procedure only).
+They sit alone in civil cases and are assisted by a jury of fifteen members selected from the electoral roll in some criminal cases (cases involving solemn proceedings only).
 The Sheriff Principal is Nigel Ross who was appointed in 2022.